 Ignoring the food police in your head will likely lead to some feelings of guilt.
 You’ll probably be eating things that you avoided or strictly limited before.
 Ultimately, the goal is to stop feeling guilty about food by giving yourself unconditional permission to eat anything, in any amount that feels good for you.
 That can happen!

 But it’s not going to happen overnight.
 Think about it: You’ve been believing in certain food rules for years.
 It’s been drilled into you that certain foods are “good” and others are “bad.”
+You might think of yourself as an “emotional eater” just because you eat for pleasure and comfort sometimes.
 You’re not going to be able to ignore all that right away.

 Acknowledging that you have these feelings of guilt about certain foods is a step in the right direction.
 Again, write these feelings down!
 Be curious about what foods trigger the most guilt, and why.
 Usually, you can map this guilt back to a certain thought that you have.
 Maybe it’s from a past diet (feeling guilty about bread because of an old low-carb diet, or feeling guilty about processed food because of your “clean eating” phase).